-We host gin tastings in Staffordshire, the Peak District and throughout the UK.
+Wherever you are in the UK we can host a gin tasting for you.
+We host gin tastings in Staffordshire, the Peak District as well as throughout the UK.
 We also host gin and whisky tastings for private parties and at corporate events.
-We regularly host gin tastings for people on holiday in the Peak District.
+We regularly host gin tastings for special occasions such as stag parties or hen parties at large self catering houses in the Peak District, in the Lake District, in Scotland and pretty much everywhere else in the UK..

-During our Gin Tasting Experience, guests will taste 6 gins neat before preparing the perfect serve gin & tonic with garnishes as suggested by the distillers.
-Our events are fun and informative and are enjoyed by those both new to the wonderful world of gin and by seasoned enthusiasts!
+During our Gin Tastings guests taste 6 gins neat before preparing the perfect serve gin & tonic with garnishes as suggested by the distillers.
+Our tastings are fun and informative and are enjoyed by those both new to the wonderful world of gin and by seasoned enthusiasts!

 Nosing and Tasting Gin